Head to Head Survey: IDW Media (IDW) vs. Its Rivals

 |$263.69 million

-IDW Media’s competitors have higher revenue and earnings than IDW Media.
-IDW Media is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+IDW Media’s peers have higher revenue and earnings than IDW Media.
+IDW Media is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-IDW Media has a beta of 0.86, suggesting that its stock price is 14% less volatile than the S&P 500.
-Comparatively, IDW Media’s competitors have a beta of 1.27, suggesting that their average stock price is 27% more volatile than the S&P 500.
+IDW Media has a beta of 0.86, meaning that its share price is 14% less volatile than the S&P 500.
+Comparatively, IDW Media’s peers have a beta of 1.27, meaning that their average share price is 27% more volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of current ratings and recommmendations for IDW Media and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for IDW Media and its peers, as provided by MarketBeat.com.

 |Sell Ratings